JhongHawan/BackendExpressTemplate/README.md

 # BackendExpressTemplate
-A template for a backend Express JS API
+A template for a backend Express JS API using TypeScript